data-henrik/security-advisor-notifications/README.md

 #### Test notifications
 With all components set up, now you can test notifications.
-1. In the browser and the [**Notification channels** page](https://cloud.ibm.com/security-advisor#/notifications), click on the three dot menu in the line showing the created channel.
+1. In the browser and the [**Alerts** page](https://cloud.ibm.com/security-compliance/alerts), click on the three dot menu in the line showing the created channel.
 Select **Test connection**.
 This initiates sending a small test notification to the configured webhook.
 2. Either go to the Slack channel in which you deployed the app or to the inbox of the receiver email account.
 Check for the message.
 3. In the browser, navigate to the [IBM Cloud Functions dashboard](https://cloud.ibm.com/functions/dashboard).
 Select the region and namespace in which you deployed the actions.
 Check for action activations.
 Click on the activations to see details such as content or errors.

-Further tests could be
-- to configure receiving Config Advisor notifications for the channel and then performing a [Config Advisor scan](https://cloud.ibm.com/security-advisor#/configadvisor).
-- to start a [manual run of a custom scan](https://github.com/data-henrik/security-advisor-findings/blob/master/INSTRUCTIONS.md#run-actions-manually) as discussed in our instructions for custom findings.

 Sample message in Slack: